skellis46/embodied-camera/embodied-camera-application-proposal.md

 2. annotated video lexicon of body gestures, movements and actions that are limited or afforded by the smartphone and its camera.
 This collection will be recorded, transcribed, organised and uploaded to project website (_RQ2 Limits and affordances_)
 3. audio-visual document of body-based practices or activities that question, expand and transform our conventional corporeal relationship to the smartphone.
 The practices will be recorded, transcribed, organised and uploaded to the project website (_RQ3 Adaptation and generation_)
 4. experimental film or "screendance" developed from practices in _RQ2_ and _RQ3_
-5. video essay that examines the non-visual and visual binary central to the body-smartphone paradox (_RQ4 Non-visual senses_))
+5. video essay that examines the non-visual and visual binary central to the body-smartphone paradox (_RQ4 Non-visual senses_)) -- what we see, what we feel in our bodies. visual perception. felt sensation.
 6. project website, project blog (_RQ1-4_)